Lasseignejk/DC-Notes/React/React1.md

 ## Download React Developer Tools for your browser

 This will help us debug our code.
-Right click inspect, there're now 2 new sections with the react symbol. if you click on it it'll show the react code.
+Right click inspect, there're now 2 new sections with the react symbol.
+If you click on it it'll show the react code.

 # to make an app from scratch